Q & A

 - Targeting acupuncture trigger points (similar to acupuncture but without the needles)

-Cold laser therapy offers a non-intrusive option to acupuncture and surgery.
+Cold Laser therapy offers a non-intrusive option to acupuncture and surgery.
 It also provides a non-addicting treatment that eliminates the complications of long-term drug treatment programs.
-Cold lasers are FDA cleared and widely used for treatment of:
+Cold lasers are FDA cleared and widely use for treatment of:

 - Acute and chronic pain